Foreverland/SYNCPropertyMapper/README.md

 }
 ```

 In this example, if you want to avoid creating a Core Data entity for the company, you could map straight to the company's name.
-By adding this to your *User Info*:
+By adding this to the *User Info* of your `companyName` field:

 ```
 hyper.remoteKey = company.name